 1 Tbs Ginger Garlic Paste

 300 ml Yogurt (low fat)

-2 Tbsp freshly chopped Coriander
+2 tablespoon freshly chopped Coriander

 Start by cleaning, cutting and washing the chicken.

-Put it in a pot with, very little water (to not burn), and keep it on high heat, adding the spices ½ tsp turmeric powder, salt and 4 of the 7 Cardamon pods, cooking it gradually for 10 mins and lowering the heat to a minimum for another 10 min cooking.
+Put it in a pot with, very little water (to not burn), and keep it on high heat, adding the spices ½ teaspoon turmeric powder, salt and 4 of the 7 Cardamon pods, cooking it gradually for 10 mins and lowering the heat to a minimum for another 10 min cooking.

 The Chicken will lose water when cooking, depending on where you bought the chicken and what quality it got.

 My chicken loses a lot of liquid which is a bit annoying because the water/stock of the kitchen will be used later on again, so too much water isn't required either for the sauce.